-The City will participate in at least two educational events per year, such as Alexandria Earth Day, the Student Environmental Action Showcase (SEAS), or Bike to Work Day.
+The City will participate in at least two educational events per year, such as outreach activities in celebration of Earth Month, the Student Environmental Action Showcase (SEAS), or Bike to Work Day.
 Typically, the City has a table at the event with various educational materials and promotional give-away items.
 These events may also be virtual due to health and safety concerns.
 Staff answers questions that the public may have regarding stormwater quality and pollution prevention.
 In some cases, staff also has an activity for the public to take part in to reinforce the message.